OpenNebula/docs/source/open_cluster_deployment/networking_setup/vxlan.rst

 Limited Count of VXLANs on Host
 --------------------------------------------------------------------------------

 Each VXLAN is associated with one multicast group.
-There is a limit on how many multicast groups can be a physical host member of at the same time.
-That also means, how many **different** VXLANs can be used on a physical host concurrently.
-The default value is 20 and can be changed via ``sysctl`` through kernel runtime parameter ``net.ipv4.igmp_max_memberships``.
+There is a limit on how many multicast groups can be a physical Host member of at the same time, which also means how many **different** VXLANs can be used on a physical Host concurrently.
+The default value is 20 and can be changed via ``sysctl`` through the kernel runtime parameter ``net.ipv4.igmp_max_memberships``.

-For permanent change to e.g. 150, place following settings inside the ``/etc/sysctl.conf``:
+For permanent change to e.g. 150, place the following settings inside the ``/etc/sysctl.conf``:

 .. code::